The Sands of Time (Sheldon novel): Plot

 Colonel Acoca has figured out that four of the nuns are missing and is convinced that Jaime Miró escaped before the soldiers got there.
 The Prime Minister doubts that he was there in the first place and believes that Acoca is starting to get out of control, but continues to have the Colonel search for both Miró and the missing nuns, in order to avoid public's suspicion and critics about the brutality and raid to the convent done by his men for no obvious reason.
 They get a tip from Carrillo, whom they suspect due to the robes left in the store that he was subdued in.

 Meanwhile, Sister Teresa, nervous about leaving the convent after years of solitude, has become paranoid of everyone, including the men escorting her to the ETA hideout.
-She sees a father pushing a baby stroller, and is anxious that is her fiancé and his child with his sister, but she tries to remind herself that the infant is supposed to be an adult by now.
+She sees a father pushing a baby stroller, and is anxious that it is her fiancé and his child with his sister, but she tries to remind herself that the infant is supposed to be an adult by now.

 Meanwhile, Ellen Scott, a CEO of Scott Industries, has incurable cancer.
 She once was a middle-class worker who saved the life of Milo Scott, the younger brother of Byron Scott, the then-CEO of the company.
 They married and Ellen went to live in New York, where she saw how Byron mistreated Milo and how greedy and manipulative upper-class people were, turning her into a bitter woman whose only consolation was that Byron would eventually give the company to Milo.
 However, Byron and his wife produced a daughter named Patricia, and Milo and Ellen feared that Byron would name her the heiress of the company.
 During a business trip to Spain, the private jet they are travelling in crashes, killing everyone except Milo, Ellen, and Patricia.
 Ellen convinces Milo that if they take Patricia, they will simply raise her before she comes of age and inherits everything and leave them with nothing, and they abandon her at a farm and claim that they are the only survivors.
 However, during the reading of Byron's will, it is revealed that Byron's personal assets go to Patricia, but Milo will inherit the company, leaving them both guilty over abandoning Patricia, since they cannot claim her now and face suspicions that they attempted to abandon her.
-Milo dies of guilt a year later, leaving Ellen to inherit it.
+Milo dies of guilt a year later, leaving Ellen to inherit the company.
 She hires her chief of security, former detective Alan Tucker, to search for a baby abandoned in Avila, Spain, not telling him why.
 It is implied that the baby is Sister Megan.